Experience a Central Asian Odyssey on this epic 26 day journey exploring the ancient lands and medieval cities of the fabled Silk Route

 Day 14 Drive to Iskanderkul via Istaravshan.
 Visit Mug Tepa, in Ura-Tube, one of the ancient settlements of Tajikistan.
-Explore Khazrati Shoh complex and continue to Iskanderk Lake, named, according to legend, after Alexander the Great.
+Explore the Khazrati Shoh complex and continue to Iskanderk Lake, named, according to legend, after Alexander the Great.
 Enjoy a “Dilovar” lunch and explore the five springs, Zmeinoe lake (Snake lake), and the waterfalls, “Fan Niagara“.
 Overnight, at Iskanderkul Cottage.
 (B, L, D)

-Day 15 Depart for Penjikent, birthplace of Abu Abdallah Rudaki, the father of Persian Poetry.
+Day 15 Depart for Penjikent, the birthplace of Abu Abdallah Rudaki, the father of Persian Poetry.
 Visit the Museum of Rudak and the excavated remains at Penjikent.
 Proceed to Samarkand.
 Overnight at the Samarkand Dilimah (or similar).
 (B, L, D)

 Day 16 Explore the glorious city of Samarkand; Ulugh Beg Observatory, Shah-i-Zinda necropolis and Bibi Khanym Mosque, one of the largest in Central Asia built by Tamerlane.
-After a traditional Pilov lunch visit the famous mausoleum of Tamberlane and Registan Square, the most spectacular architectural ensemble in Central Asia.
+After a traditional Pilov lunch, visit the famous mausoleum of Tamberlane and Registan Square, the most spectacular architectural ensemble in Central Asia.
 (B, L, D)

 Day 18 The magical city of Bukhara is over 2,000 years old and is the most complete example of a medieval city in Central Asia.
-Explore the city, enjoy lunch at at Lyabi-Haus square and later visit the Minaret Kalan Complex and the Summer Palace.
+Explore the city, enjoy lunch at Lyabi-Haus square and later visit the Minaret Kalan Complex and the Summer Palace.
 (B, L, D)

 Day 19 Drive to the border at Farab and continue to Mary, an oasis city in the Karakum Desert.
 Overnight at the Mary Hotel.
 (B, L, D)

 Day 20 Transfer to Merv, one of the main cities of the ancient Silk Road and, reputedly, once the largest city in the world.
 At this World Heritage site, the beautiful monuments bear witness to the city’s glorious days passed.
-Return to Mary, visit the museum before the an evening flight to Ashgabat and two nights at the Oguzkent Hotel.
+Return to Mary, visit the museum before an evening flight to Ashgabat and two nights at the Oguzkent Hotel.
 (B, L, D)

 Day 21 Visit the beautiful, World Heritage fortress of Old Nisa, at the foot of the Kopet Dag Mountains, the earliest of the Parthian Empire capitals.
-Visit Arkadash stud farm, home of the famous AkhalTekke horses, one of the oldest breed in existence.
+Visit Arkadash stud farm, home of the famous AkhalTekke horses, one of the oldest breeds in existence.
 Return to Ashgabat, visit the Russian market and see the rare collection of hand-made Turkmen carpets at the National Museum.
 (B, L, D)